flomio/cordova-plugin-flomio/README.md

 * `selectReaderType(readerType)`

 	Activates the specified reader type for the current session.
-Choice of FloJack, FloBLE-EMV or FloBLE-Plus
+Choice of FloJack-BZR, FloJack-MSR, FloBLE-EMV or FloBLE-Plus

-	`String readerType: <"flojack", "floble-emv" or "floble-plus">`
+	`String readerType: <"flojack-bzr", "flojack-msr", "floble-emv" or "floble-plus">`

 **Optional methods**